Well, that layer of dust on your furniture can only mean one thing. It’s time for spring cleaning.

 Lisa Johnson: When you’re dusting, you’re picking up most of the dust, but some of it will be aerated and it’s going to settle back on the floor.
 If you vacuum first, and then dust, you’ll have to vacuum again, so always dust first, then vacuum.
 We always advise that you work from top to bottom and from left to right, so that you have a pattern and don’t miss anything.

-Culver City, CA 90232, 310-838-3300 providing cleaning services to greater Los Angeles, CA. For your home cleaning needs, call the professionals at Molly Maid.
+Culver City, CA 90232, 310-838-3300 providing cleaning services to greater Los Angeles, CA Link opens in a new tab.
+For your home cleaning needs, call the professionals at Molly Maid.
 Call (800) 654-9647 now to connect directly with your local Molly Maid.
 Each maid services team comprises bonded, insured, licensed and uniformed housekeepers who are regularly supervised.
 Click here to request service in your area.